bhavy-karia/Password-Analyzer/README.md

 **⚠️ Disclaimer:** This project is intended for **educational purposes only**.
 The author is **not responsible** for any misuse of this tool.
 Always follow ethical security practices.

 ---

-Let me know if you need any more changes! 🚀